TheSoftwareHouse/react-starter-boilerplate/docs/integration-with-api-backend.md

 # Integrating with an API Backend

-All request to the API should be made using `react-fetching-library`, which is a simple and powerful API client for React.
-Full documentation is available [HERE](https://marcin-piela.github.io/react-fetching-library).
+All request to the API should be made using `react-query, which is a simple and powerful API client for React.
+Full documentation is available [HERE](https://react-query.tanstack.com/).

 ### Actions

-In order to add new request you have to create an **Query** and add it under `src/api/actions` directory.
+In order to add new request you have to create an **Action** and add it under `src/api/actions` directory.
 Instead of creating plain actions you should export action creators - functions that returns an action based on the arguments passed (e.g. payload which should be sent to the API).